Tips on bringing your pet abroad!

 - Your pet must have a microchip with an ISO compliant 15 digit pet microchip, or have a tattoo.
 If your pet does have a tattoo it must be clearly readable and applied before July 2011.

 - Blood test?
 Nope!
 A blood test is not required for pets coming from the United States into France.
+(Be sure to check regulations for the country you are moving to, it might be different).

 Does my pet need a pet passport?